 However, It will be interesting to see if season four takes a break in between arcs, like season three did.

-Actually, I think it will be more interesting to see whether of not we will be told, if it this happen.
+Actually, I think it will be more interesting to see whether of not we will be told, if it does happen.